A-Level Results 2016

 22% of our applicants attended a Russell Group university last year, and 40% of the current year 13 offers are for Russell group universities.

 Last year 47% of students applied to at least one Russell Group University.

 Of the students who applied to Russell Group universities, 75% got an offer.

 27 Students received an offer for Russell Group but declined it (this amounts to 29% of Russell Group applicants then turned down the offer they received).
 Approximately 14 of those 27 eventually got the grades to meet their Russell Group offer and could have gone.
 Of those 27, 12 turned down the Russell Group university for an Unconditional Offer.
 (13% of Russell Group applicants).

 Of the 12 students who turned down Russell Group for an unconditional offer, 7 got the grades to meet their Russell Group offer.

-We are really good at getting the students in to Russell Group Universities (75% get offers) but students are making conservative choices.
+We are really good at getting the students into Russell Group Universities (75% get offers) but students are making conservative choices.
 If we factor in the 14 students who could have gone to Russell Group this year and didn’t, we’d have 28% of students in Russell Group Universities.
 If the local average is 11% of applicants to Russell group; 13% of our cohort had an offer which they turned down.
 We are turning down more offers than other centres are getting at all.

 All of our students who didn’t secure a place at University have secured an employment opportunity.

-Click here for the Department for Education performance tables
+For more information please click here for the Department for Education performance tables